History of the Central Intelligence Agency: Iraq War

 72 days after the 9/11 attacks, President Bush told his Secretary of Defense to update the U.S. plan for an invasion of Iraq, but not to tell anyone.
 Secretary Donald Rumsfeld asked Bush if he could bring DCI Tenet into the loop, to which Bush agreed.

 Feelers the CIA had put out to Iraq in the form of 8 of their best officers in Kurdish territory in Northern Iraq hit a goldmine, unprecedented in the famously closed, almost fascist Hussein government.
 By December 2002 the CIA had close to a dozen good networks in Iraq and advanced so far that they penetrated Iraq's SSO, and even tapped the encrypted communications of the Deputy Prime Minister; even the bodyguard of Hussein's son became an agent.
 As time passed, the CIA became more and more frantic about the possibility of their networks being compromised, "rolled up".
 To the CIA, the Invasion had to occur before the end of February 2003 if their sources inside Hussein's government were to survive.
-The rollup would happen as predicted, 37 CIA sources recognized by their Thuraya satellite telephones provided for them by the CIA.
+The roll up would happen as predicted, 37 CIA sources recognized by their Thuraya satellite telephones provided for them by the CIA.

 The case Colin Powell presented before the United Nations (purportedly proving an Iraqi WMD program) was wishful thinking.
 DDCI John E. McLaughlin was part of a long discussion in the CIA about equivocation.
-McLaughlin, who would make, among others, the "slam dunk" presentation to the President, "felt that they had to dare to be wrong to be clearer in their judgements".
+McLaughlin, who would make, among others, the "slam dunk" presentation to the President, "felt that they had to dare to be wrong to be clearer in their judgments".
 The Al Qaeda connection, for instance, was from a single source, extracted through torture, and was later denied.
 Curveball was a known liar and the sole source for the mobile chemical weapons factories.
-A postmortem of the intelligence failures in the lead up to Iraq led by former DDCI Richard Kerr would conclude that the CIA had been a casualty of the cold war, wiped out in a way "analogous to the effect of the meteor strikes on the dinosaurs."
+A post-mortem of the intelligence failures in the lead up to Iraq led by former DDCI Richard Kerr would conclude that the CIA had been a casualty of the cold war, wiped out in a way "analogous to the effect of the meteor strikes on the dinosaurs."

 The opening days of the Invasion of Iraq would see successes and defeats for the CIA.
 With its Iraq networks compromised and its strategic and tactical information shallow and often wrong, the intelligence side of the invasion itself would be a black eye for the Agency.
 The CIA would see some success with its "Scorpion" paramilitary teams composed of CIA Special Activities Division agents, along with friendly Iraqi partisans.
 CIA SAD officers would also help the US 10th Special Forces.
 The occupation of Iraq would be a low point in the history of the CIA.
 At the largest CIA station in the world, agents would rotate through 1–3 month tours.
-In Iraq, almost 500 transient agents would be trapped inside the Green Zone while Iraq Station Chiefs would rotate with only a little less frequency.
+In Iraq, almost 500 transient agents would be trapped inside the Green Zone, while Iraq Station Chiefs would rotate with only a little less frequency.